chiravdave/ROS_Gazebo/README.md

 Step 4.
 Run the ros node <b>game.py</b>

-Markup : * ROS Services
+* ROS Services
-              * GameInfo.srv
+   1. GameInfo.srv

 * ROS Messages

-#Future Work
+# Future Work
 For future work, I'll be adding dynamics to the environment such that the ball's movement are not linear.